minibolt-guide/minibolt/guide/bonus/bitcoin/sparrow-terminal.md

 ---

 Sparrow Terminal is a stripped down version of Sparrow that can be run on systems without displays.
-It's primarily intended as a configuration utility for running Sparrow as a server daemon
+It's primarily intended as a configuration utility for running Sparrow as a server daemon.

 Difficulty: Medium
 {: .label .label-yellow }